 You are to collect surface weather observations for an hour that is close to local solar noon.
-That hour for KDFW is 1900 UTC (Coordinated Universal Time)2, where UTC is standard time in Greenwich (London), United Kingdom.
-KDFW is located in the Central Time zone, which is UTC-6 or six hours behind the time in
+That hour for KDFW is 1900 UTC (Coordinated Universal Time), where UTC is standard time in London, United Kingdom.
+KDFW is located in the Central Time zone, which is UTC-6 or six hours behind London time.
+1900 UTC corresponds to 1:00 pm Central Standard Time (CST) or 2:00 pm Central Daylight Time (CDT), which is the GMT hour closest to solar noon at KDFW.
+The hourly observation is taken a few minutes before 1900 UTC.
+The typical time is 1853 UTC for KDFW, but you must check every time carefully as the observation time can vary by a few minutes each day on rare occasions.
+Collect data for every day for the period below.

-1 Firm due date.
+&lt;sup>1 Firm due date.
 No late submissions regardless of circumstances.

-2 UTC was formally termed Greenwich Mean Time (GMT).
-UTC is also referred to as "Military Time" or "Zulu" Time (or "Z" for short).
+&lt;sup>2 UTC was formally termed Greenwich Mean Time (GMT).
+UTC is now commonly called Military Time or "Zulu" Time (or "Z" for short).
 "Z" often appears on weather products instead of "UTC".